jmlpamonag/full-stack-application-development/note/server-side/README.md

 The next function can be utilised to chain multiple middleware functions.
 Consider them a filter or the different stages of a production line.

+### Routing-level Middleware

+Middleware functions be defined as part of a particular route.
+This approach can also be combined with the chaining approach.